Our topic today is Best VPS hosting: one of the most popular web hosting services right now.

 Liquid Web also offers bundle services for clients in need of more help.
 They include perks like site security, premium business email, and daily backups.

 Liquid Web might offer some high-quality managed VPS services, but its prices also reflect that stature.
-Even the most affordable package is still $35/mo, which could easily be a turn-off for starters on a budget.
+Even if you opt for 12 months package it will still cost you $35/mo, which could easily be a turn-off for starters on a budget.

 Pros & Cons